 It was whispered he was the future of the East India Trading Company.

 She tried to keep her voice civil.
-“How did you even know I was leaving?”
+“How did you even know I was leaving Calcutta?”

-That casualness toward her predicament annoyed her.
+That casualness toward her predicament was annoying.
 “So you dismissed my driver?”

 Jemdanee paused, the dim light of the coach lantern illuminated the sprawled body of the Field Marshal whose hands were now restrained with iron manacles, his mustache and cheek mashed into the dirt.
 Blood trickled down that matted dark hair, tracing his temple and chin.

 Her gaze snapped to Bradley.
 “Is he even breathing?”